SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Example: `%8ball Is Tabuu 3.0 the best bot out there?`

 **%addrole** `<@user> <role>`
     Info: Admin only.
 Adds a Role to a User.
-Mention the User or use User ID, for the Role the bot just takes the closest match.
+Mention the User or use User ID, for the Role the bot first tries to use the Role ID or Role mention, after that it searches for the closest match for the role name.
     Example: `%addrole @Phxenix first class`

 **%avatar** `<@user: Optional>`